 - Indicates the ability of a crack or flaw to produce a catastrophic failure

 - High strength at elevated temperatures

-Metals are solid substances, which are opaque in nature and have an excellent electric conductance.
+Metals are solid substances, which are opaque and have excellent electric conductance.
 Metals have the property of ductility and malleability.

 A non-metallic inorganic material made up of a mixture of metal and non-metal compounds is known as ceramic.
 Ceramic materials are brittle and hard by nature.

 The differences between metal and ceramic are as follows: